MicrosoftDocs/azure-docs/articles/scheduler/scheduler-plans-billing.md

 >
 > Scheduler is no longer available in the Azure portal, but the [REST API](/rest/api/scheduler)
 > and [Azure Scheduler PowerShell cmdlets](scheduler-powershell-reference.md) remain available
-> for managing your jobs and job collections at this time.
+> at this time so that you can manage your jobs and job collections.

 ## Job collection plans

 In Azure Scheduler, a job collection contains a specific number of jobs.
 The job collection is the billable entity and comes in Standard, P10 Premium, and P20 Premium plans, which are described here:

 | Job collection plan | Max jobs per collection | Max recurrence | Max job collections per subscription | Limits |
 |:--- |:--- |:--- |:--- |:--- |